-- "(a) ESTABLISHMENT.-There is established an independent board to be known as the Public Buildings Reform Board. - "(b) DUTIES.-The Board shall carry out the duties as specified in this Act. - "(c) Membership.- - "(1) IN GENERAL.-The Board shall be composed of a Chairperson appointed by the President, by and with the advice and consent of the Senate, and 6 members appointed by the President. - "(2) Appointments.- - "(A) IN GENERAL.-In selecting individuals for appointments to the Board, the President shall appoint members in the following manner: - "(i) Two members recommended by the Speaker of the House of Representatives. - "(ii) Two members recommended by the majority leader of the Senate. - "(iii) One member recommended by the minority leader of the House of Representatives. - "(iv) One member recommended by the minority leader of the Senate. - "(B) DEADLINE.-The appointment of members to the Board shall be made not later than 90 days after the date of enactment of this Act [Dec.
-16, 2016]. - "(3) TERMS.-The term for each member of the Board shall be 6 years. - "(4) VACANCIES.-Vacancies shall be filled in the same manner as the original appointment. - "(5) QUALIFICATIONS.-In selecting individuals for appointment to the Board, the President shall ensure that the Board contains individuals with expertise representative of the following: - "(A) Commercial real estate and redevelopment. - "(B) Space optimization and utilization. - $\lq\lq(C)$ Community development, including transportation and planning.
+"(a) ESTABLISHMENT.-There is established an independent board to be known as the Public Buildings Reform Board.

+"(b) DUTIES.-The Board shall carry out the duties as specified in this Act.

+"(c) Membership.-

+"(1) IN GENERAL.-The Board shall be composed of a Chairperson appointed by the President, by and with the advice and consent of the Senate, and 6 members appointed by the President.

+(2) APPOINTMENTS.-In selecting individuals for appointments to the Board, the President shall appoint members in the following manner:

+"(A) Two members recommended by the Speaker of the House of Representatives.

+"(B) Two members recommended by the majority leader of the Senate.

+"(C) One member recommended by the minority leader of the House of Representatives.

+"(D) One member recommended by the minority leader of the Senate.

+"(3) TERMS.-The term for each member of the Board shall be 6 years.

+"(4) VACANCIES.-Vacancies shall be filled in the same manner as the original appointment.

+"(5) QUALIFICATIONS.-In selecting individuals for appointment to the Board, the President shall ensure that the Board contains individuals with expertise representative of the following:

+"(A) Commercial real estate and redevelopment.

+"(B) Space optimization and utilization.

+"(C) Community development, including transportation and planning.